OZI-Project/docs/api/gh-release.rst

   created by the previous in succession or for security2 created by the :term:`draft step`.

-* Creates a security2, security1, and bugfix wheel release file
+* Creates a security2, security1, and bugfix :term:`wheel` release file

 .. versionchanged:: 0.6
    previously stated "... security, bugfix1, and bugfix ..."